JackMasciopinto/norm-ai-takehome-fullstack/README.md

 - **Backend**: FastAPI with Qdrant vector search and OpenAI
 - **Frontend**: Next.js with TypeScript
 - **Data**: Game of Thrones laws PDF processed via LlamaExtract

+## Design Decisions
+- **Database** For simplicity no database vector store included/using in memory version, in a live app this would be a real db
+- **Document Loading** The document is loaded when the app starts up, each time it is deployed.
+In a live app there would be a separate documents endpoint for inputting documents
+- **Documents Structure** The document is extracted into a general structure of sections/subsections to be flexible for future uses.
+If specific fields or structure were needed the extract function could be prompted with an arbitrary JSON or extend off of the existing base_legal_doc.py.
+Very likely becoming a database object given the potential variety required.